-In fiscal 2014, exploration expenses of \$1,379,380 were primarily incurred on the Barsele Property.
+In fiscal 2014, exploration expenses of \$1,379,380 which include discontinued operations were primarily incurred on the Barsele Property.
 General operating costs were \$2,665,743, which includes share-based compensation of \$373,902.
 Other costs for fiscal 2014 included interest expense on deferred consideration of \$64,833 and foreign exchange loss on deferred consideration of \$85,541 offset by a gain on settlement of the deferred consideration of \$1,804,291.

-In fiscal 2013, exploration expenses were \$1,245,820, primarily incurred on the Barsele Property.
+In fiscal 2013, exploration expenses were \$1,245,820 which include discontinued operations, primarily incurred on the Barsele Property.
 General operating costs of \$1,604,573 included share-based payments expense of \$25,155 for the imputed non-cash cost of stock options granted to directors, officers and consultants of the Company.
 Other costs for fiscal 2013 included interest expense on deferred consideration of \$265,728 and foreign exchange loss on deferred consideration of \$70,268.

-(An Exploration Stage Company)

-INTERIM REPORT TO SHAREHOLDERS

-For the Nine Months Ended January 31, 2015

-(Expressed in Canadian Dollars - Unaudited)
+For the Three Months Ended July 31, 2015 (Expressed in Canadian Dollars - Unaudited)